-There are two basic solutions to the economic problem as described by Paul Samuelson, namely free markets and central panning.
+There are two basic solutions to the economic problem as described by Paul Samuelson, namely those based on free markets and those based on central panning.

 Free market economies

 Markets enable mutually beneficial exchange between producers and consumers, and systems that rely on markets to solve the economic problem are called market economies.
 In a free market economy, resources are allocated through the interaction of free and self-directed market forces.
 This means that what to produce is determined consumers, how to produce is determined by producers, and who gets the products depends upon the purchasing power of consumers.
 Market economies work by allowing the direct interaction of consumers and producers who are pursuing their own self-interest.
 The pursuit of self-interest is at the heart of free market economics.

 The second solution to the economic problem is the allocation of scarce resources by government, or an agency appointed by the government.
 This method is referred to as central planning, and economies that exclusively use central planning are called command economies.
 In other words governments direct or command resources to be used in particular ways.
 For example, governments can force citizens to pay taxes and decide how many roads or hospitals are built.